 Likewise, nutrition science is progressing rapidly as researchers begin to understand the complex language between our environment, including what we eat, and our individual genetic expression.
 We now know food has the ability to turn on or off genes.
 This opens up the possibility of taking general nutrition to a much more individual level of eating for optimal health.
 I'm driven to become fluent in this language as well.

-Undaunted by the enormity of this task, I am now working on earning a Bachelor of Science degree in Dietetics and then a Master's degree Nutrition or Public Health so that I may more effectively widen my scope of influence on solution-driven, evidence-based goals.
+Undaunted by the enormity of this task, I completed a Bachelor of Science degree in Dietetics and will soon begin a Master's degree in Sustainable Nutrition so that I may more effectively widen my scope of influence on solution-driven, evidence-based goals.